Dicke superradiant enhancement of the heat current in circuit QED: Experimental proposal

+Let us assume that the two transmon qubits have tunable frequencies, $\omega_0^{(1)}$ and $\omega_0^{(2)}$.
+When both of these frequencies are resonant with the $LC$ resonator frequency ($\omega_0^{(k)}=\omega_{ LC}$ for $k=1,2$), the transmons are collectively coupled to the same modes of the baths.
+Under this condition, the heat current is the collective one $\dot{Q}_{\rm h}$ determined by Eq.~\eqref{eq:heatcurrent3} and discussed in previous sections.
+However, if we detune e.g. the second qubit setting $\omega_0^{(2)}=\omega_{\rm LC}/2$, while keeping the first qubit on resonance $\omega_0^{(1)}=\omega_{ LC}$, we can effectively ``disconnect'' the second qubit.
+We label the heat current in this configuration as $\dot{Q}^{\rm det}_{\rm h}$.
+In this detuned scenario, the qubits interact with independent modes of the baths and behave independently.
+Additionally, due to the significant detuning of the second qubit, it contributes negligibly to the heat current.
+Therefore, only the first qubit contributes significantly to the heat current, hence we expect that $\dot{Q}^{\rm det}_{\rm h}\approx \dot{Q}^{\rm ind}_{\rm h}/2$.
+In Appendix~\ref{appendixHeatDetuned}, we detail the calculation of the heat current $\dot{Q}^{\rm det}_{\rm h}$ in the detuned scenario.
+This derivation allows us to quantitatively support the previous analysis.
 In Fig.~\ref{fig2} (b), we show the heat current as a function of the temperature of the parasitic bath for the minimal single-device system comprising $N=2$ transmon qubits.
 The continuous blue line represents the collective heat current $\dot{Q}_{\rm h}$, while the red dashed line indicates the heat current in the independent case $\dot{Q}^{\rm ind}_{\rm h}$, calculated as per Eq.~\eqref{eq:current_independent}.
 The green dotted line depicts twice the heat current in the scenario where one qubit is in resonance and the other is detuned, namely $2\dot{Q}^{\rm det}_{\rm h}$ and determined by Eq.~\eqref{eq:heatcurrent_detuned}.
-As we can see in the figure, the detuned case can be used to estimate the independent scenario, as $2\dot{Q}^{\rm det}_{\rm h}\approx \dot{Q}^{\rm ind}_{\rm h}$.
+As we can see in the figure, the detuned case can be used to accurately estimate the independent scenario as $2\dot{Q}^{\rm det}_{\rm h}\approx \dot{Q}^{\rm ind}_{\rm h}$, and thus to experimentally validate and quantify the heat current enhancement in the collective case.

 Significantly, Fig.~\ref{fig2} (b) reveals that at a parasitic bath temperature of $T_{\rm p}=50$ mK, the collective $\dot{Q}_{\rm h}$ exhibits an enhancement of approximately $13\%$ compared to the independent scenario.
 In contrast, at $T_{\rm p}=450$ mK, the collective heat current shows a reduction of about $4\%$ relative to the independent case.
+Concerning the experimental implementation, fabricating a multi-qubit circuit is not significantly more demanding than making a single qubit.
+We believe that the main experimental challenge in realizing such a minimal single-device experiment is ensuring that the two transmons have the same frequency $\omega_0$ and are coupled to the same bath with the same intensity to guarantee the conservation of $\hat{J}^2$.
+Small imperfections in the physical implementation would inevitably result in breaking the conservation of $\hat{J}^2$.
+However, heuristically, these effects would be similar to the presence of the parasitic baths that we studied earlier.